 Metabolic Testing at Total Health Systems

 Will just follow along.
 No thinking.
 Just do it.
 You don’t have to walk up to the treadmill and go, oh, what should I do today?
 Should I do incline?
 Should I do speed?
 Should I jump, go hard, go easy, go the same?
 You don’t have to think about it.
-I’ve already done all of that for you and planned your 12 weeks of cardio.
+We’ve already done all of that for you and planned your 12 weeks of cardio.

 Metabolic Testing at Total Health Systems

 So that is the two metabolic tests that we do here.
 Both of them have our place.
 Some people will like to have both tests done.
 It just depends on what your goals are and where you are right now, either with working with your diet, or if you’re working more with your exercise regimen.
 Both of those tests have a place.
-So, if you have more questions on it, just give us a call at (586) 228-0270, set up a fitness consultation with me, and we’ll get you in here, and you and I can talk about where you are, and what tests might be appropriate right now, or we’ll go ahead and schedule both of them.
+So, if you have more questions on it, just give us a call at (586) 228-0270, set up a fitness consultation, and we’ll get you in here, and you and we can talk about where you are, and what tests might be appropriate right now, or we’ll go ahead and schedule both of them.